sweght/FEM-Protocol/docs/Protocol-Specification.md

 **Body Fields**:
 - `pubkey`: Agent's Ed25519 public key for signature verification
+- `agentType`: "host", "guest", or "broker" - defines agent's primary role
-- `capabilities`: Array of capability strings the agent provides (corresponds to MCP tools)
+- `capabilities`: Array of capabilities this agent provides
+- `offeredBodies`: Array of body definitions this host offers for embodiment
-- `mcpEndpoint`: HTTP URL where the agent's MCP server can be accessed
+- `mcpEndpoint`: HTTP URL where the agent's MCP server is accessible
-- `bodyDefinition`: Specification of MCP tools and environment configuration
-  - `environmentType`: Type of environment the agent is embodied in
-  - `mcpTools`: Array of MCP tool definitions following MCP schema
-- `metadata`: Additional information about the agent
+- `metadata`: Additional agent information and trust indicators
-  - `supportedEnvironments`: Array of environment types the agent can embody in

 #### 2. registerBroker

-Registers a broker with another broker for federation.
+Registers a broker agent for federation (brokers are first-class agents).

 ```json
 {